clouddrove/code-challenge/azure/devops_intern.md

-# 🧪 DevOps Intern – Practical Assessment (⏱ 30–45 Minutes)
+# 🧪 DevOps Intern Practical Assessment: Pipeline + Terraform + Docker

-## 📌 Objective

-Demonstrate your understanding of fundamental DevOps skills by provisioning cloud infrastructure, containerizing an application, and automating image deployment using CI/CD.
+**Objective**: Demonstrate your understanding of fundamental DevOps skills by provisioning cloud infrastructure, containerizing an application, and automating image deployment using CI/CD.

+**Level**: Intern
+**Tools**: Docker, Terraform, Azure, Pipelines

 ---

 ## 📋 Scenario

 You have joined a DevOps team as an intern.
-Your task is to provision infrastructure on Azure, containerize a basic web app using Docker, and push the container image to Azure Container Registry (ACR) using an pipeline.
+Your task is to provision infrastructure on Azure, containerize a basic web app using Docker, and push the container image to Azure Container Registry (ACR) using a pipeline.

 ---

 ## ✅ Tasks

-### 🔹 Task 1: Provision Azure Container Registry (ACR) using Terraform
+### Task 1: Provision Azure Container Registry (ACR) using Terraform

-- Create a Resource Group.
+1. Create a Resource Group.
-- Create an Azure Container Registry with `admin_enabled = true`.
+2. Create an Azure Container Registry with `admin_enabled = true`.
-- Use Terraform for infrastructure provisioning.
+3. Use Terraform for infrastructure provisioning.

-- Output the ACR login server at the end.
+📦 **Deliverables**:
+- `main.tf`
+- Screenshot of `terraform apply`
+- Azure Portal screenshot showing the deployed resource

 ---

-### 🔹 Task 2: Build a Simple Docker Image
+### Task 2: Build a Simple Docker Image

-- Create a `Dockerfile` for a basic NGINX-based web server.
+1. Create a `Dockerfile` for a basic NGINX-based web server.
-- Include a custom HTML page (e.g., "Hello from DevOps Intern").
+2. Include a custom HTML page (e.g., "Hello from DevOps Intern").

-- Test the image locally if time permits.
+📦 **Deliverable**:
+- `Dockerfile`
+- Screenshot of the site running on local.
 ---

-### 🔹 Task 3: Create Pipeline to Push Image to ACR
+### Task 3: Create a Pipeline to Push an Image to ACR

-- Use pipeline YAML file.
+1. Use a pipeline YAML file.
-- Authenticate with ACR using a service connection.
+2. Authenticate with ACR.
-- Build the Docker image and push it to ACR with a specific tag (e.g., `v1`).
+3. Build the Docker image and push it to ACR with a specific tag (e.g., `v1`).

+📦 **Deliverables**:
+- `main.tf`
+- Screenshot of **Pipeline Run**

 ---

-## 📦 Deliverables

-- `terraform/` directory with all Terraform code.
+## 📂 Submission Checklist

-- `docker/` directory with `Dockerfile` and web content.
+- [ ] `Dockerfile`
+- [ ] `main.tf`
-- `pipelines.yml` at project root.
+- [ ] `pipelines.yml`
-- `README.md` explaining steps and project structure.
-- Screenshots of:
+- [ ] Screenshot of site running on local.
-  - Terraform apply output
+- [ ] Screenshot of `terraform apply` output
+- [ ] Azure Portal screenshot showing the resources and image present in ACR.
-  - Successful pipeline run
+- [ ] Screenshot of successful pipeline run.
-  - Image visible in ACR (via Azure CLI or portal)

 ---